-Before choosing a career in drumming it’s important to know what a drummer actually is and what his main job is.
+Before choosing a career in drumming and before we look at the specific drumming career beginners tips, it’s important to know what a drummer actually is and what his main job is.
 So, if you’re interested in starting along the journey to become a drummer.
 You need to have profound knowledge and awareness of the basic fundamentals.
 The fundamentals of drumming and all that it entails.

 So, let’s start at the beginning…